OctopusDeploy/docs/docs/installation/octopus-in-container/docker-compose-linux.md

 ---
 title: Octopus Linux Container with Docker Compose
-description: A fully self-contained SQL Server and Octopus Server
+description: A fully self-contained SQL Server and Octopus Server provisioned as Linux containers using Docker Compose
 position: 15
 ---
 :::warning